jenkins-infra/repository-permissions-updater/README.md

 Edit the `developers` list in the YAML file for the plugin.

+### Adding a `-SNAPSHOT` only uploader to an existing plugin

+Create or edit the `contributors` list in the YAML file for the plugin.

 ### Deprecating a plugin

 Remove the YAML file.
 The next synchronization will remove permissions for the plugin.